ILXL-guides/intro-to-graphics/README.md

 ## What is a pixel?

 A pixel is a set of three tiny lights on a display: red, green and blue.
-Below you can see a zoomed in screenshot of an LCD display showing a pixel grid.
+Below you can see a zoomed in photograph of an LCD display showing a pixel grid.

 ![Macro photograph of text "RGB" in LCD display](https://upload.wikimedia.org/wikipedia/commons/7/70/LCD_RGB.jpg) *https://commons.wikimedia.org/wiki/File:LCD_RGB.jpg*